 "We should have more clear agreements with community partners - that they feel valued and like it is a mutual relationship.
 We need to do better at opening our doors - making parking accessible, etc. Students are more likely to stay in the region if they are more connected.
-There needs to be a Center - with a "connector" person - someone who goes to meetings and helps connect dots - who has a good idea of all the different partnerships happening We could be the leader nationally in community service and engagement - we need to think about what is the next big thing in responding to the needs of our community."
+There needs to be a Center - with a "connector" person - someone who goes to meetings and helps connect dots - who has a good idea of all the different partnerships happening"